Evolution of Technology Landscape

 Over the past few decades, the entire spectrum of technologies that support the development, delivery, deployment and consumption of software products has undergone a sea change.
 As you can see from the image below, the legacy landscape ranged from 3/4 G programming languages to programming environments, ERP tools, application platform suites to widely used Microsoft, JAVA and LAMP stacks.
 On the other hand, the modern landscape is dotted with latest versions of popular stacks to modern stacks such as MEAN, low code platforms to digital accelerating technologies such as AI, ML, RPA, AR, VR and IoT.

-The ISV landscape is dotted with thousands of traditional software products which run on 3G/4G stacks ranging from legacy technologies such as Power Builder, Progress, Delphi, FoxPro, COBOL and VB to relatively newer stacks such as Java, LAMP, ASP.Net or MEAN.
-Various elements of the stack, such as programming/business languages, IDEs, libraries, and databases are continuously evolving with newer and more robust versions.
+The ISV landscape is dotted with thousands of traditional software products which run on 3G/4G software stacks ranging from legacy technologies such as Power Builder, Progress, Delphi, FoxPro, COBOL and VB to relatively newer stacks such as Java, LAMP, ASP.Net or MEAN.
+Various elements of the software stack, such as programming/business languages, IDEs, libraries, and databases are continuously evolving with newer and more robust versions.
 Often there is a demand to upgrade to latest versions within the same stack, as the legacy versions are no longer supported or inadequate.
 For example, typical same stack upgrades could be from Progress 9 to Progress OpenEdge, Java SE 6 to Java SE 9, or .Net 3.5 to .Net 4.5 etc.

 Refactor to support OS upgrades